 B, L, D

 Starting from Phakding, your journey to Namche Bazaar will take you to a significantly higher altitude.
 As you depart Phakding, you will trek on the trail that follows the Dudh Koshi River.
-The trail also goes through dense forests of rhododendron and pine forests.
+The trail also passes through dense rhododendron and pine forests.
 You will pass by terrace fields, mani walls, and chortens before making your first stop at Bengkar.
 From here, you will head towards Monjo, the entrance to Sagarmatha National Park, where you will need to present your permits.
 Jorsale (Thumbug) is the last place for lunch.
 You will soon come across the most iconic suspension bridge of the Khumbu region, known as the Hillary Suspension Bridge.
 Spanning the gushing Dudh Koshi River, it is one of the highest suspension bridges.
 The bridge is adorned with Buddhist prayer flags that flutter in the air, creating a spiritual atmosphere.

 Acclimatization day in Namche Bazaar.